MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-with-app-insignts-features-overview.md

     - Operator, Aggregation type, Threshold value and Unit are easy to understand.
 It's like the main body of logic.
     - Aggregation granularity, also called period, is how long the metrics data in history will be evaluated.
 If it's 5 minutes, it means the metrics data of the last 5 minutes will be evaluated.
 Frequency of evaluation means how often the evaluation will be triggered.

 3. Set the action that Application Insight will take when the Alert rule is triggered.
-You either can create a new action group and add it into this alert rule, or use an existing action group.
+You either can create a new action group and add it into this alert rule or use an existing action group.

     To create a new action group, we need to: